 Please note: all admission authorities are required to publish details of their admission arrangements 18 months in advance of the school year before the arrangements are to apply.
-For admission in September 2022 this means that parents/carers were able to read and access the full arrangements from 15 March 2021 onwards which are available on Admission Arrangements 2022-2023
+For admission in September 2024 this means that parents/carers were able to read and access the full arrangements from 15 March 2023 onwards which are available on Admission Arrangements 2024-2025

-The oversubscription criteria will be applied by the appropriate admission authority to all applications received by the published closing date of 31 October 2021 apart from those received for children with an Education, Health and Care Plan.
-The oversubscription criteria will be listed under each secondary school on the following pages but please refer to the full admission arrangements for further information.
+The oversubscription criteria will be applied by the appropriate admission authority to all applications received by the published closing date of 31 October 2023 apart from those received for children with an Education, Health and Care Plan.
+The oversubscription criteria will be listed under each secondary school on the following pages but please refer to the full admission arrangements for each school for further information.
+These are available on the school's website.

-Applications for children with an EHC are dealt with through the SEN Code of practice and their placement is determined through the statutory assessment process or an annual review of their plan.
+Applications for children with an EHCP are dealt with through the SEN Code of practice and their placement is determined through the statutory assessment process or an annual review of their plan.
 If a school is named in a plan this will take priority over the Oversubscription Criteria although wherever possible the place will be offered within the Admission Number for the school.